MicrosoftDocs/sdk-api/sdk-api-src/content/propsys/nf-propsys-ipropertystore-getcount.md

 ## -description

-Gets the number of properties attached to the file.
+This method returns a count of the number of properties that are attached to the file.

 ## -parameters